|Admission Standards||Very High|

 |Applicant Competition||Very Low|

-Can I get into Mason?
-The school has a 81% acceptance rate.
-Last year, 15,446 out of 18,993 applicants were admitted making George Mason University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 28 percent.
+How hard is it to get into Mason and can I get accepted?
+The school has a 81% acceptance rate ranking it #33 in Virginia for lowest rate of acceptance.
+Last year, 15,852 out of 19,557 applicants were admitted making George Mason University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 32 percent.
 George Mason University typically accepts and attracts "B+" average high school students.
 Only 23% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|